Ongoing (4 weeks for the basic framework)

 Cisco has multiple teams that develop upgraded services, offers, and buying programs for Cisco's customers.

-As Customer Insights began gaining more users, we were approached by such teams to incorporate their data on our platform to inform account managers about those new offers.
+As Customer Insights began gaining more users, there was increasing demand from such teams to incorporate their data on our platform to inform account managers about those new offers.

-Though we were being approached by multiple teams, we only had enough resources to address each recommendation one at a time.
+Though we were being approached by multiple teams, due to time needed for data validation and backend integration, we only had enough resources to address each recommendation one at a time.
 And so, I understood that

-After analyzing a number of spreadsheets for the new data we were asked to display,
+After analyzing a number of spreadsheets for the new data we had to display,

 This helped us narrow our ideation process.
 Instead of adding more tiles with additional information,